threatexpress/threatexpress/docs/blogs/2018/threat-mitigation-strategies-observations-recommendations.md

 Short and simple.
 Multiple fails followed by a success indicates bad things.
 Many organizations focus on the failures and only respond when a target number of failures occur (i.e. three failed attempts per account or 300 failed attempts total).

 !!!
 Tip "Consider this Concept"
 A threat has a password discovered via open source intelligence.
 The account is unknown; however, the password file has a recent date.
 The threat performs one validation per account for all accounts on the network (or Outlook Web Access or external SharePoint Portal).
 After twenty attempts one account has the same password and successfully authenticates.
 This action met neither of the conditions for alerting.
 Would this action be identified?

 ### Recommendation 2: Consider implementing a second instance or dashboard (or properly tuning the primary)

 Given that most organizations have a compliance requirement to log all events, it is unreasonable to discard all incoming data.
 It is feasible to tune the primary or a second instance, dashboard, etc. to look specifically for the indicators as described above.

-__Example:__ The network has been configured to prevent client-to-client communications.
+**Example:** The network has been configured to prevent client-to-client communications.
 If client-to-client communications are attempted, an alert provides notification.

 !!!
 Note:
 The example action should occur for the eight or ten actions common to most threats.
 Eight or ten possible scenarios are much easier to monitor and maintain _and_ provide a realistic view of potential threats (outsider or insider) within the network.

-* * *
+---

 ### Application Whitelisting